mirkin-pixel/ha-adsb-station/README.md

 | Registration, type, description | No | No | Yes, with an aircraft database |
 | Military marker | No | No | Yes, with an aircraft database |

 Two of those are worth spelling out.
-Without a gain figure you are tuning your dongle blind, and without an antenna position in `receiver.json` the range is measured from the home location of your Home Assistant installation instead of from your antenna — fine if they are the same place, wrong if your receiver sits elsewhere.
+Without a gain figure you are tuning your dongle blind, and without an antenna position in `receiver.json` the range is measured from the home location of your Home Assistant installation instead of from your antenna, which is fine if they are the same place and wrong if your receiver sits elsewhere.

 If you already run `fr24feed` and nothing else, replacing its bundled dump1090 with readsb costs you nothing and adds the gain sensor, the aircraft details and a real antenna position. **Run Reconfigure after upgrading your decoder** to pick up what it can do now.